persapiens/Course/HW/HW4.md

 * Create a container that runs a command that outputs to a file.
 * Use socat to map file access to read file container and expose over port 9001 (hint can use SYSTEM + cat).
 * Use a linked container that access that file over network.
+The linked container can just use a command such as curl to access data from other container.

 2) **Ambassador pattern**: Implement the remote ambassador pattern to encapsulate access to a redis container by a container on a different host.